varunswarup0/DeCluttr/assets/sounds/SETUP_INSTRUCTIONS.md

 - **delete.mp3**: Subtle "whoosh" or low-pitched "thud" (300-500ms)
 - **keep.mp3**: Pleasant "ding" or "chime" (200-400ms)
+- Consider using short 8-bit style blips for a retro Nintendo vibe
 - Both should be normalized to -6dB to prevent loud playback

 ## Quick Setup: